Winter 2022 Updates

 Many exciting changes are happening with Mountain Crest Counseling Services.
 This letter is intended to keep everyone who works with our company informed and "in the loop" as we continue to work with you.

 As we grow and provide more services, we will continue to look for qualified candidates to fill roles within our company.
-Starting this fall Ken Price is transitioning into a new role as Business Relations Manager and will develop and foster business partnerships as we become more integrated into the community.
-Kayla Beckman Taylor will take over as the Employment Specialist Manager where she can share her extensive experience and expertise with Mountain Crest Staff.
+Ken Price transitioned into a new role as Business Relations Manager and will develop and foster business partnerships as we become more integrated into the community.
+Madelyn Duer will soon begin providing services an a Behavior Support Specialist.

 Portland State Scholarship for Individuals with Disabilities